PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 ### Callbacks
 #### Early stopping

-The early stopping callback monitors the val_loss of the training set, a trigger can be set to stopp the model when a certain number of epochs have passed without improvement in the val_loss.
-This ensures that the model is not being overfit.
+The early stopping callback monitors the val_loss of the training set, a trigger can be set to stop the model when a certain number of epochs have passed without improvement in the val_loss.
+This stops the model when it begins to overfit the dataset.
 Below is a gif showing the model outputs without the early stopping callback and the loss graph to show the deviation in loss for the training and test samples.

   ![first_gif_image_id_10](https://user-images.githubusercontent.com/41071502/126907247-6dd71604-4d22-4de3-8bbf-78b8ecb79959.gif)

 ![loss graph](https://user-images.githubusercontent.com/41071502/126908359-d1cd6bc6-5b16-4d69-87d4-575e46373026.png)

 #### Check point
-The Checkpoint callback is
+The Checkpoint callback is required in order to save the best model.
+The model does not save the last epoch is saves the epoch with the best value.
+To confirm this I compared the results of the last epoch with the results after applying the model to the test set.
+The 100th epoch is overfit and missing a large portion of the road while the best results output looks more similar to the true mask.

 Epoch 100